coilhq/mucoa/README.md

 C liquidity plus settlement = 220 + 50 - 170 = 220 - 120 = 100
 ```

-### MULTILATERAL Net Settlement Model:
+### Multilateral Net Settlement Model:
-> TODO @jason Explain the model, then have the result from the example above.
+Settlements are deferred net if a number of transfers are settled together.
+Net settlements _(in which a number of transfers are settled together)_ are by definition deferred _(since it takes time to construct a batch.)_
+Settlements are multilateral if each participant settles with the Hub for the net of all transfers to which it has been a party, no matter who the other party was.

 ```
 A owes someone who owes someone else, so A should go direct to C: